 Hi, I'm Rik Panganiban.
 I support nonprofits and cultural institutions in using technology to further their missions and change the world.
 I’m passionate about building strong and diverse online communities.

 Check out my LinkedIn profile for the most updated list of professional activities, experiences and accomplishments.

 I am currently the Senior Instructional Design Lead for Science Action Club at California Academy of Sciences in San Francisco.
 In this capacity, I support over 1,700 expert trainers and science educators with online training and tools to serve over 13,000 young people around the country.
 I also manage our partnerships with major science institutions including NASA and the Cornell Lab of Ornithology.

-I'm currently the programs manager for the Digital Learning Department at the California Academy of Sciences in San Francisco.
-I plan and lead programs where youth have the opportunity to tell their own science stories using mobile apps, digital games, online videos, digital dome astronomy shows and more.
+I previously served as the Senior Manager of Digital Learning at the Cal Academy from 2012-2016.
+I planned and led programs that gave youth the opportunity to tell their own science stories using mobile apps, digital games, online videos, digital dome astronomy shows and more.